How To Identify Black Mold And Get Rid of It For Good

 Before You Begin…

-If there is a lingering musty smell in the home, or if a household member is experiencing ongoing black mold symptoms such as respiratory issues or allergic reactions, hire a licensed mold inspector to assess the home and test for mold.
+If there is a lingering musty smell in the home, or if a household member is experiencing ongoing black mold symptoms such as respiratory issues or allergic reactions, it’s smart to hire a licensed mold inspector to assess the home and test for mold.
 While it’s possible to learn how to identify toxic black mold yourself, it may be more challenging to identify and remove the mold without proper training.

 Tips for How to Identify Black Mold in Your House